darode1/ml-project-2-sms-project/README.md

 ## Project structure

 The repository is organized as follows.
 You can find descriptions of each section below.
-* A notebook folder, where you will find all notebooks described below.
 * A pre-trained models folder named paths, where you will find the main trained models
 * A helpers.py with few methods to make notebooks clearer.
+* All notebooks used for training different models.

 ## Downloads